CombatExtended-Continued/CombatExtended/README.md

 ## Development Version
 **Do not directly download this repository if you aren't going to build it yourself!**

-This repository holds an uncompiled assembly file that will **not work** with the latest changes.
+This repository contains an uncompiled assembly file that will **not work** with the latest changes.

-If you want to play yourself with the latest changes without compiling the assembly, you can download the [development snapshot](https://combatextended.lp-programming.com/CombatExtended-latest.zip), it is updated a few minutes after a pull request is merged to the ` Development ` branch.
+If you want to play with the latest changes without compiling the assembly yourself, you can download the [development snapshot](https://combatextended.lp-programming.com/CombatExtended-latest.zip), it is updated a few minutes after a pull request is merged to the ` Development ` branch.

-Pull Requests also have their own built versions of the mod, including the changes that said pull request holds.
-To download it simply click on the link provided by the Github-Actions bot as shown below:
+Pull Requests also have their own built versions, including the changes made by said pull request.
+To download it, simply click on the latest link provided by the Github-Actions bot as shown below:

 ![image](https://user-images.githubusercontent.com/25396698/146984853-4717f30d-c6e3-4508-afd5-b7bd79cd25a9.png)